niranjanbala/visioninfinityventures.studio/docs/accel-atom-team-structure.md

 ## 🚀 **OVERVIEW**

 Vision Infinity Ventures is building the category-defining open source and AI-native venture studio platform, backed by Accel Atom.
-We're seeking exceptional talent to join our mission of systematically creating successful startups through rapid product-market fit, proven methodologies, and transparent, collaborative technology.
+We're seeking exceptional fractional talent to join our mission of systematically creating successful startups through rapid product-market fit, proven methodologies, and transparent, collaborative technology.
+All roles are remote and fractional, allowing for flexible engagement and global talent access.

 ## 💰 **INVESTMENT CONTEXT**